Ensenada: History

 In 1882, Ensenada was designated the capital of Baja California, and attempts at developing the area were made by the English Mexican Land and Colonization Company.
 These were interrupted by the Mexican Revolution, which left the area devastated.
 In 1915, the capital was transferred to Mexicali, and in 1930, the population of Ensenada was only 5,000.
 During the early part of the twentieth century, the city's name was shortened from Ensenada de Todos Santos to Ensenada, a change made in order to avoid confusion with Todos Santos in Baja California Sur.

 The Port of Ensenada, built in 1994, is one the busiest ports on the Pacific Coast of North America.

 The twentieth-century development of Ensenada was assisted by prohibition, which sent Americans and Canadians south of their border in search of entertainment and alcohol, developing first Tijuana, then Rosarito, and finally Ensenada as tourist destinations.
-The Hotel Riviera del Pacífico was opened in 1930, briefly placing Ensenada on the international glamor map and was visited several times by President Miguel Alemán Valdés, international artists and political personalities.
+The Hotel Riviera del Pacífico was opened in 1930, briefly placing Ensenada on the international glamour map and was visited several times by President Miguel Alemán Valdés, international artists and political personalities.

 Ensenada truly began to flourish in the early 1950s, at which time the city's population had risen to 20,000.
 The hotel finally closed in 1964.
 It was later reopened as a cultural center and museum.
 By this time, other hotels had opened, and the population and economy of Ensenada had grown and diversified towards their present status.

 On January 26, 2007, Pope Benedict XVI created the Roman Catholic Diocese of Ensenada with territory taken from the Archdiocese of Tijuana and Mexicali Diocese, making it a suffragan diocese of the Metropolitan Church of Tijuana.